 NASC 130 BODY STRUCTURE AND FUNCTION (3 cr.) - A survey of the structure and function of the human body.
 This course is designed as a non-transfer course for Dental Assistant students.
-Lecture 3 hours per week.
+Lecture 3 hours

 NASC 154-155 ASTRONOMY I-II (3 cr.)
 (3 cr.) - The history of astronomy and the development of astronomical thought leading to the birth of modern astronomy and its most recent devopments.
 Particular stress will be placed on astronomical instruments and measuring techniques, along with an examination of the solar system with emphasis on the Earth, moon and adjacent planets, the Milky Way galaxy and extragalactic objects.
-154-Lecture 3 hours per week; 155-Lecture 2 hours per week.
+154-Lecture 3 hours per week; 155-Lecture 2 hours per week, Laboratory 2 hours, Total 4 hours per week.